Skip to content

 model = new_document(version=(24, 1, 0))

-# Add named objects
+# Add additional named objects

 model.add("Zone", "Office", x_origin=0, y_origin=0, z_origin=0)